BringFeel/discord-avatar/README.md

 A simple utility to display a member's avatar in an embedded message.

 * By default it supports 5 languages, more can be added.
-* Supported languages: English, Spanish, Portuguese, Russian, Chinese.
+* Supported languages: English, Spanish, Portuguese, Russian, Chinese, German.
 * The color of the embed is assigned by the color of the role

   If you want to change it go to ```node_modules/discord-avatar/index.js``` and change